 Addressing Curriculum Overload

-Mr. Ikkyu Yanagimoto, a former math teacher and currently the Vice Principal of Sabae City Toba Elementary School in Fukui prefecture and an Empowerment Partner of the Kyoso Sankaku Network, presented his own experience at the 2nd math workshop on how he addressed the issue of curriculum overload in this 2nd year junior high school math.
+Mr. Ikkyu Yanagimoto, a former math teacher and the current Vice Principal of Sabae City Toba Elementary School in Fukui prefecture, as well as an Empowerment Partner of the Kyoso Sankaku Network, shared his experience at the second math workshop, specifically addressing the issue of curriculum overload in second-year junior high school math.

-Mr. Yanagimoto also elaborated the lesson by bringing in an expert outside school, science communicator, online from a science museum.
-He then introduced the theme of one of the exhibitions - “Predict the Unknown”.
-Students were asked to think of other hazards than earthquakes in a group, and create a hazard map by indicating how the level of social concerns will change over time.
+To enhance the lesson, Mr. Yanagimoto invited an external expert, a science communicator from a science museum, to join the class remotely.
+The expert introduced the theme of one of the museum's exhibitions, "Predict the Unknown."
+In groups, students were asked to think about hazards other than earthquakes and create a hazard map, indicating how the level of social concern would change over time.

-Students used their existing knowledge to come up with topical or historical topics, e.g. Covid19, car accidents anticipating the future with automated cars, and extreme fatigue or death from overwork or lack of work-life balance.
+Students used their existing knowledge to come up with topical or historical topics such as Covid-19, car accidents with automated cars, and extreme fatigue or death from overwork or lack of work-life balance.

-For the full presentation of Mr. Yanagimoto, please see the attached PowerPoint slide.
-His examples planned to be incorporated in the upcoming OECD E2030 mathematics curriculum analysis publication.
+For the complete presentation by Mr. Yanagimoto, please refer to the attached PowerPoint slide.
+His examples are planned to be incorporated into the upcoming OECD E2030 mathematics curriculum analysis publication.